suzannejmatthews/aosk/chapter1.md

 she hides it in the bonus room.
 Gerry never goes back there, so it's almost like she has her own office!

 "I think I can help!"
-Pixel floated down to take a closer look.
+Pixel fluttered down to take a closer look.

 ![panel8](http://www.suzannejmatthews.com/images/aosk/chapter1/panel8.PNG)

 "Ah yes, I see now.
-Here we have a microSD card, a USB charging cable, and this green thing here is a Raspberry Pi."
+Here we have a microSD card, a USB charging cable, and this green thingy here is a Raspberry Pi."

 ![panel6](http://www.suzannejmatthews.com/images/aosk/chapter1/panel6.PNG)

-"A raspberry pie!
+"A raspberry pie?
 That doesn't look like something I can eat!"
 Remarked Ed.

-"No, no, this is a Raspberry Pi, not a raspberry pie.
+"No, no, this is a Raspberry _Pi_, not a raspberry _pie_.
 It's a tiny computer!"
 Pixel replied.

 "No way, a whole computer in that little rectangle?"
 Ruby couldn't believe it.